Here’s a weekend tradition I encourage you to adopt: Hike and Sauna Saturday.

 You’re certainly welcome to hike whatever you’d like, but for proximity’s sake, I recommend Pleasant Mountain in Bridgton/Denmark.
 The Ledges Trail is 1.8 miles long, with scenic overlooks along the way (trailhead is on Mountain Road).
 The 1,600-foot elevation gain will give your quads and lungs a run for their money, but it’s also a manageable hike even for folks who don’t hike often.
-(And there’s also those scenic overlooks where you can stop, catch your breath, or sit and eat macaroni and cheese like I did last weekend.)
+(And there’s also those scenic overlooks where you can stop, catch your breath, or sit and eat a sandwich.)

 The view from the summit is stupendous – a whole horizon of mountain tops, including Mount Washington.
-Have a seat, take in the sights, and eat a sandwich.
-(In case I didn’t mention it earlier: Always pack snacks when hiking.
-I’m highly food motivated, so the promise of a sandwich at the summit keeps my legs moving.)
+Have a seat and take in the sights.

 Step 2: The sauna